cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 were not compatible with my custom kernel.
 Therefore, I needed to compile the required modules.

-I went back to Manjaro's repo and searched for the package `hybrid-amd-nvidia-455xx-prime` but there is no such package!
+I went back to the Manjaro repo and searched for the package `hybrid-amd-nvidia-455xx-prime` but there is no such package!
 How Manjaro handles hybrid video then?
 I traced the installation of the drivers and found that `/var/lib/mhwd/db/pci/graphic_drivers/hybrid-amd-nvidia-455xx-prime/MHWDCONFIG`